Nick Fortes Preview, Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in MLB.
+- The Phillies have the 10th-ranked team ERA across all MLB pitching staffs (4.01).

-- The Phillies have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.
+- Phillies pitchers combine to surrender 159 home runs (1.1 per game), the 10th-fewest in the league.

-- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (158 total, 1.1 per game).
+- In his most recent appearance on Sunday against the Milwaukee Brewers, the lefty threw four innings, allowing two earned runs while surrendering five hits.

-- His most recent appearance was on Saturday against the Milwaukee Brewers, when the right-hander threw 4 2/3 innings, surrendering seven earned runs while allowing eight hits.
+- The 28-year-old has an ERA of 3.91, with 8.3 strikeouts per nine innings, in 18 games this season.
+Opposing hitters have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.